-3.2 Preserving the approval of an auditor
+3.3 Preserving the approval of an auditor

-3.2.1 Proof of minimum number of audits
+3.3.1 Proof of minimum number of audits

-In order to maintain approval for a particular stage - with exception of the agricultural stage - 20 audits must be conducted independently in the last 24 months (record date is the $30^{th}$ June of each year).
+In order to maintain approval for a particular stage - with exception of the agricultural stage - 20 audits must be conducted independently in the last 24 months (record date is the 30^{th} June of each year).
 On the stage agriculture, evidence of 20 independently conducted audits for each species (cattle, pig, poultry) in the last 24 months must be provided.

 On a limited basis the independently conducted audits of other standards can also be recognized as audit experience.
-An overview of the recognized standards can be found in the partner section for certification bodies and auditors.
+An overview of the recognized standards and the possible recognition of audits conducted in these standards can be found in the partner section for certification bodies and auditors.

-⇒ Sample template Evidence of minimum number of audits - form sheet
+\Rightarrow Sample template Evidence of minimum number of audits - form sheet